 As the value of the collateral goes down, the Loan-to-Value goes up.
 In the case of a crypto asset-backed loan, the value of Bitcoin, Ether, Litecoin, Bitcoincash, etc. is trending down.

 Monitoring your account is very important during market drops.
-If the price of the crypto asset falls too low, the Loan-to-Value will continue to increase and the Nexo Oracle will automatically request, via SMS and email, that you repay your loan or add extra collateral in your Credit Line Wallet.
+If the price of the crypto asset falls too low, the Loan-to-Value will continue to increase and the Nexo blockchain oracle will automatically request, via SMS and email, that you repay your loan or add extra collateral in your Credit Line Wallet.

-Unless you do so as prompted, there is a threshold where assets from the Savings Wallet (if any) will be automatically moved to your Credit Line Wallet and if they are insufficient to cover the required Loan-to-Value, the collateralized asset will start being sold by the fully automated Nexo Oracle to pay back part of the loan in order to rebalance the Loan-to-Value.
+Unless you do so as prompted, there is a threshold where assets from the Savings Wallet (if any) will be automatically moved to your Credit Line Wallet and if they are insufficient to cover the required Loan-to-Value, the collateralized asset will start being sold by the fully automated Nexo blockchain oracle to pay back part of the loan in order to rebalance the Loan-to-Value.
 This threshold at Nexo is set at 83.3%.

 Before that happens you will be notified via SMS and email.